 In Junior Cycle English, you will have many opportunities to be creative, to use your imagination, and to find out about great writers.
 You will also learn how to communicate more effectively with others and to express your point of view in many different ways.

 Students can approach the oral communication classroom-based assessment in a variety of different ways, as this video illustrates:

 By the end of the Junior Cycle course, you should be better able to understand your world and to express what you think about it.

 How will English be useful to me?

 You can continue to improve your English all your life.
 The better you are at English the more you are likely to enjoy speaking, reading and writing.
 Any third level course in English provides you with skills for a variety of positions in business, government, research, education, publishing, as well as in the cultural, entertainment, and communications industries.

-Note: The Junior Cycle is changing and new/revised JCSA curricula are being introduced on a phased basis from September 2014.
+Note: The Junior Cycle is changing.
+New/revised JCSA curricula was introduced on a phased basis from September 2014.
 English was first new programme to be introduced, to be followed by Science, Irish and Business Studies.
+Full details available here.

-The New English Course for Junior Cycle students from 2014 onwards, aims to develop students’ knowledge of language and literature, to consolidate and deepen their literacy skills and make them more self-aware as learners.
+The New English Course for Junior Cycle students aims to develop students’ knowledge of language and literature, to consolidate and deepen their literacy skills and make them more self-aware as learners.
 More specifically it encourages all students:

 to be creative through language and to gain enjoyment and continuing personal growth from English in all its forms